Monthly Archives: July 2022

 without, however, specifying the structural parallels between them.
 He must have at least sensed their mutual implication in his emphatic use of all three of them in his sectional titles for Typhon (as detailed below).
 But just what is that mutual implication?

-Francis Bacon’s retaling of the Typhon saga in Wisdom of the Ancients (1609) is used by McLuhan for the title of his complete volume, for the title of its Book IV (SIXTY MILLION MAMA BOYS or TYPHON) and for its epigraph.
-Here is the epigraph to McLuhan’s volume:
+Francis Bacon’s retaling of the Typhon saga in Wisdom of the Ancients (1609) is used by McLuhan for the title of his complete volume, for the title of its Book IV (SIXTY MILLION MAMA BOYS or TYPHON) and for its opening epigraph.
+Here is the epigraph to McLuhan’s typescript:

 [TYPHON or a REBEL]

-The second Daedalus-Minotaur cycle is used by McLuhan in the titles of the first two of the four books constituting Typhon in America:
+The second mythological cycle, that of Daedalus-Minotaur, is used by McLuhan in the titles of the first two of the four books constituting Typhon in America:

 Book I — KNOW-HOW or DAEDALUS